hortonew/reddit_scraper/README.md

 make run
 ```

-Navigate to [http://localhost:8000](http://localhost:8000) to see the results from the database.
+Navigate to [http://localhost:8000](http://localhost:8000) to see the results from the API.
+Navigate to [http://localhost:3100](http://localhost:3100) to see the results from the web app.

 ## Monitoring